edthuman/gym-app-backend/README.md

 URI = "<connection string>"
 ```

 For your production cluster, follow the same initial steps to get your connection string.
-Add this to a file called ".env.production", formatted in the same way as your development cluster's connection string.

-You will also need to add the production connection string to your host as an environmental variable called "URI".
-Your host also needs an environmental variable called "NODE_ENV" with the value "production".
+Add this to your host as an environmental variable called "URI".
+The host should also have an environmental variable called "NODE_ENV" with the value "production".

 > [!NOTE]
 > The directions for adding environmental variables vary by host, seek host's docs for advice on how to do this.